Colleges by Location

 Admissions

-According to the newest data, this institution uses standardized test scores for admission and it admitted 15,054 in 2022.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is one of the most difficult schools to get into.
-This eminent school with a rich history offers an excellent learning experience to its students.
+According to the newest information reported, this institution uses standardized test scores for admission and it admitted 17,804 in 2025.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is one of the most difficult schools to get into.
+This prominent school with a rich history offers an excellent learning experience to its students.

 Test Scores